junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Cas?"
 Dean answers automatically, looking in his direction, over joyfully, eyes sparkling.

-But just that blinks of distraction, the Leviathan he was fighting with gets the jump on him, the three layers of teeth opening up, angling itself to bite on Dean's shoulder.
+But just that blinks of distraction leaves enough of a fatal gap, the Leviathan he was fighting with gets the jump on him, the three layers of teeth opening up, angling itself to bite on Dean's shoulder.
 Dean is pinned to the ground, immobilized.

 "NO!!"
 Castiel rages, eyes blaring bright.
 "Close your eyes!"
-He manages to shout at the last moment, can't see if Dean gets cover or not, pouring his power onto that Leviathan that is going to hurt Dean.
+He manages to shout at the last moment, can't see if Dean has covered his eyes or not, pouring his power onto that Leviathan that is going to hurt Dean.
 Castiel can't think or see anything else.

 When the light is out, Dean pants.
 The Leviathans are still there, even more than before.
 The one baring Cas's angelic power backs off a few steps, but it doesn't seem to hurt, not fatally anyway.
 It widens the ugly mouth, laughing.
 It's voice as sharp as its teeth, and it says, smirkingly, "Rock beats scissor, Leviathans beat angel."

-There is no way they can win them, no way to even get a head start to get away from them long enough to get back to the ride Ajay promised.
+There is no way they can win them, no way to even get a head start to run away from them long enough to reach back to the ride the rogue reaper promised.

 "Dean!"
 Cas is desperate, don't even have time to check if Dean is hurt.
 His vision blocked by more apparently irritated Leviathans attracted from the light show.
 There is no way he can make it out alive, but Dean, if Dean can make it to the rendezvous point, then maybe --

 "Dean!
 You have to go!
 I'll distract them!
-The -- the ride is coming soon --" The attacks already start again, the angel blade is doing very little, more teeth and black goos sinking into his flesh and bones, he screams in his true voice.
+The -- the ride is coming soon --" The attacks already restart, the angel blade is doing very little, more teeth and black goo sinking into his flesh and bones, he screams in his true voice.

 <br>